PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 When an image for a shop is checked then the image is added to the product and displayed by the image manager of the shop's product and available in the front office.

 The cover image from one shop can't be unchecked.
 An image that is unchecked to all the stores is deleted after the "Save and publish".

+### Changement of multistore context

+To avoid the user saving the product data in the wrong shop, a confirmation modal is displayed before saving.

+When the user edits his product in a shop and saves his product while he has changed shop on another page then a confirmation modal is opened.

+Confirmation modal -
+* Title: "Are you sure ?"
+* Description: "Your modifications will be saved in the *shop-name*"
+* Choose a store  - Open Shop-Selector-Modal (title: Choose a store)
+	* Save the product in the store context selected
+* Continue - Save the product in the current store context

+### Shared stocks

+When the products shared the stocks with another store then it is displayed in a help text below the stock input "The stock is shared between the store in the %Group-Name%".

+##   Stock management is Disabled

+When Stock management is Disabled Then the fields **Edit quantity**, **Recent stock movements**, **Pack quantities**, and **Behavior out of stocks** are hidden.

+**Behavior out of stocks** is replaced by the label "Stock management is disabled"